Save

 The difference between the pegs that come with the Coleman Instant Up 6, compared to Poles Apart Galvanised Steel Peg.

-These are tough, they are good ‘extras’ to have in your camping arsenal for securing large items, such as tarps and gazebos on hard and rocky ground.
+Steel pegs are tough, and good ‘extras’ to have in your camping arsenal for securing large items (such as tarps and gazebos) on hard and rocky ground.

-The 8mm version of this peg is slightly more robust than the average tent peg found in mid to high-end tents, whilst the 11.2mm pegs are for big shelters on firm ground.
+The 8mm version of this peg is slightly more robust than the average tent peg found in mid to high-end tents, while the 11.2mm pegs are for big shelters on firm ground.

-These are just as the title suggests – steel.
-There is no galvanised or zinc coating so they will rust over time if left exposed to moisture.
+Their construction is just as the title suggests: steel.
+No galvanised or zinc coating either, so they will rust over time if left exposed to moisture.

 Three sizes of steel tent pegs